SLU-foodsystems/CIBUSmod/docs/MANUAL.md

 `my_session` then connects to the SQLite database file in `data/output/name_of_session.sqlite` or creates it if it does not already exist.
 This database file stores all scenario definitions and model outputs.
 If the database already contains model outputs these will become directly available through the `my_session` object (see [Retrieving model outputs](#retrieving-model-outputs)).

 > [!TIP]
-> When instatiating a `Session` object, it's also possible to independently set the paths to the *default*, *scenarios* and *output* data folders via the arguments `data_path_default`, `data_path_scenarios` and `data_path_output`.
+> When instantiating a `Session` object, it's also possible to independently set the paths to the *default*, *scenarios* and *output* data folders via the arguments `data_path_default`, `data_path_scenarios` and `data_path_output`.

 ## Default data workbooks
-All data used to run the model (refered to as parameters) are stored in Excel wokrbooks in `data/default/`.
+All data used to run the model (referred to as parameters) are stored in Excel workbooks in `data/default/`.
 This folder contains one Excel workbook for each CIBUSmod module.
 When a module is initialised it is done so with a `ParameterRetriever` object that is responsible for accessing parameters.
-The name defined for the `ParameterRetriever` object correspons to the name of the Excel workbook where it will access paramters.
+The name defined for the `ParameterRetriever` object correspond to the name of the Excel workbook where it will access parameters.

 Below the `Regions` module is initialised and uses parameters in `data/default/Regions.xlsx`